pranav-prakash/jmtpfs/README.md

 ##Credits

-Credits to @kiorky and @JasonFerrara for their work.
+Credits to @kiorky and @JasonFerrara for their initial work.

-This is simply a rehost with some tweaks to the readme and include paths so that it is easier to understand and works out of the box with homebrew.

 ## Other